 Here's an example of a Scrum backlog with an issue selected:

 We're rolling out a new issue view, with a consistent appearance across Jira and one screen to view and edit.
 It looks a little different and some procedures have changed slightly, so take a look at Changes to issues in the new issue view to see what's changed.
-To turn the new issue view on or off in Jira Software and Jira Core for now, head to Your profile and settings () > Settings and toggle the switch for the New Jira issue view.
+To turn the new issue view on or off in Jira Software and Jira Work Management for now, head to Your profile and settings () > Settings and toggle the switch for the New Jira issue view.

 What can I do in the Scrum backlog?

 Add issues to the backlog